Here are the most common questions I receive from my clients. If you still have questions about our sessions or policies, please contact me.

-After our initial consultation via email/messenger/or phone, I can come to your home or business, we can meet at a park, or you can come to my outdoor studio.
+After our initial consultation via email/messenger/or phone, I can come to your home or business, or we can meet at a park.
 I do place priority on safety, both for my clients, their pets, and myself, so I reserve the right to make alternate suggestions if I feel a suggested meeting place may not be safe for a photo session.

 What types of pets do you photograph?

 Dogs and cats are my most common subjects, but I am willing to photograph any type of pet you own as long as it is not dangerous based on my own judgement.

 People are certainly welcome to be in the photographs I take.

 Keep in mind that the more faces there are in a photograph, the longer the shot will take.
 I leave it up to my clients to decide how many subjects to include in the session.
 My sessions last for 90 minutes including wait time for owner's and pets to get settled, so fewer participants leads to a greater number of quality images.

 What if the weather is bad the day of the session?